gskielian/matplotlib-howto/README.md

 ![alt text](http://i.imgur.com/lQwRC07.png "woah man")

+## Step 5: Do more

 There is a lot of stuff that can be messed with, like line styles, colors, etc.

-## Step 5: Do more

-Go here and learn more: http://matplotlib.org/users/pyplot_tutorial.html
+Go here and learn how to do all that ***and more***: http://matplotlib.org/users/pyplot_tutorial.html